-Seven & i Holdings is strengthening implementation of the Business Partner Action Guidelines to provide customers with safe, reliable products and fulfill our societal responsibilities in cooperation with our suppliers on matters such as human rights, labor issues and the environment.
+Seven & i Holdings is strengthening implementation of the Business Partner Action Guidelines to provide customers with safe, reliable products and fulfill its societal responsibilities in cooperation with business partners on matters such as human rights, labor issues and the environment.

-To ensure that business partners understand the Guidelines and to assist with effective CSR initiatives, Seven & i Holdings administers a self-check sheet for business partners, explaining all of the specific requirements of the Guidelines.
+To ensure that business partners understand the Guidelines and to assist with effective CSR initiatives, the Seven & i Group administers a self-check sheet for business partners, explaining all of the specific requirements of the Guidelines.

-Responses to this check sheet are entered into a database, and can be confirmed at any time by all employees in the relevant departments, not just the buyers directly involved in transactions with a given plant.
-Buyers determine whether or not to continue doing business with a business partner based partly on the business partner's level of engagement in CSR, which is shown in the database.
+Responses to this check sheet are entered into a database, and buyers determine whether or not to continue doing business with a business partner based partly on the business partner's level of engagement in CSR, which is shown in the database.

-(Questions about whether a business partner has prepared documentation and implementation records that prove compliance with the Guideline.)
+(Questions about whether a business partner has prepared documentation and implementation records that prove compliance with the Guidelines.)

 The Flow of Business Partner Action Guidelines: Seven Premium as an example

 Factories are given prior notice before being visited for audits, and compliance with CSR audit items is confirmed through interviews with managers and workers.
 If the audit finds items that do not comply with the audit program (unacceptable items), the external audit organization provides guidance to the business partner concerned.
 The business partners must submit a corrective action plan (CAP) to the auditing organization within 10 days of the audit being completed, and must take immediate action to improve the items.
 After receiving a report on the completion of improvements for the relevant items, the completion of improvements is confirmed based on the submission of photos showing the improvements, guarantee documents and other materials.
-However, in cases that exceed certain standards, such as when numerous serious unacceptable items are found, the resolution of issues is confirmed by performing a re-audit, in which conditions are verified by revisiting the factory.
+However, in cases that exceed certain standards, such as when numerous serious unacceptable items are found, the resolution of issues is confirmed by revisiting the factory to perform a re-audit.

-In the fiscal year ended February 29, 2016, CSR audits were conducted at 322 factories in 11 countries, including China, Vietnam, Thailand, Indonesia, Cambodia and Myanmar.
-The average compliance rate across all audited factories was 90%, with re-audits at 31 factories.
+In the fiscal year ended February 28, 2017, CSR audits were conducted at 270 factories in 13 countries, including China, Vietnam, Thailand, Indonesia, Cambodia and Myanmar.
+The average compliance rate across all audited factories was 90%, with re-audits at 28 factories.
 The majority of items for improvement were due to insufficient recognition or misinterpretation of items required under local laws and regulations, and mainly involved labor environment, safety and hygiene, and approvals and authorizations.
-After their audits, each factory provided a CAP that included photos showing the improvements, guarantee documents, and a re-audit, enabling us to confirm that improvements were successfully made.
+After their audits, each factory provided a CAP, photos showing the improvements and guarantee documents, and re-audits were carried out, enabling us to confirm that improvements were successfully made.

 (All problem items have now been remedied)